 While business owners are typically quite confident and expect to be successful, the odds are not always in their favor.
 Fortunately, there are things that you can do (and not do) to improve those odds of company success.
+You don’t want to spend months, years, or decades on your business reputation only to damage it in minutes by committing an egregeious error.

 Here are 5 top things that need to be on your “don’t do this” list for your business to survive and thrive.